"To own a piece of Scottish marble is to own a piece of Scotland itself."

 Green Marble has been a treasured gem for centuries.
 Found on the west coast of the Highlands and on the isles of the Hebrides, these stones vary in colour from pure whites to stunning marbled greens and even blues and black.

-Colour and patterning is dependent upon the source and amount of plan matter that the marble came in contact with over the centuries spent in the rolling waves.
+Colour and patterning is dependent upon the source and amount of plant matter that the marble came in contact with over the centuries spent in the rolling waves.

 On the Isle of Iona fisherman would not leave port without these lucky green gems, said to protect against drowning or perils at sea.
 Also referred to as St Columba's tears, named for the Irish Abbot and Missionary credited for introducing Catholicism to the area in 563AD.